Setting Up Performance Management

 NOTE: While is it highly recommended, and expected, that the employee themselves will be involved in their review, you do not necessarily have to have them in the review process.
 This is useful if you wish to conduct completely anonymous or private reviews.

-Each of the reviewer types above can be allocated a different review form layout to fill out.
+Each reviewer type above can be allocated a different review form layout to fill out.

 In the above example, only the employee and their direct manager will be assigned forms to fill out.
-Their co-workers, and any admin users will NOT be involved in this particular review process at all.
-This is purely a two party review - nice and simple.
-You can also see here that the employee will have to fill out the 'Employee Self Review' form questions, and their manager gets a different form called 'Line Manager Review' with their own set of questions.
+Their co-workers and any admin users will NOT be involved in this particular review process at all.
+This is purely a two-party review - nice and simple.
+You can also see here that the employee will have to fill out the 'Initial Employment Review - Employee' form questions and their manager gets a different form called 'Initial Employment Review - for Supervisor' with their own set of questions.

 Here we have all 4 reviewer types involved in the review.
 Note that the direct Manager and Admin Users are using the same 'Line Manager Review' form, whereas the Employee and any Co-Workers involved will be using different forms.

-IMPORTANT: Admin user can see EVERYONE's answers by default and this cannot be changed, which is an important point to remember when inviting different users to this review.
+IMPORTANT: Admin Users can see EVERYONE's answers by default and this cannot be changed, which is an important point to remember when inviting different users to this review.

 As you can see, this gives a powerful way of making some feedback anonymous from certain parties.
 There are many situations where you might want to keep co-worker feedback from being seen by the employee to reduce conflict or potential problems, but you will want important stakeholders like their manager to be able to see the responses.